General (scope, time limits)

 - When a positive decision on application may be taken on the basis of the available evidence;

-- In cases when an applicant is unfit or unable to be interviewed, owing to enduring circumstances beyond his or her control; or
+- In cases when an applicant is unfit or unable to be interviewed, owing to enduring circumstances beyond their control; or

 - When the admissibility of a subsequent application is being assessed.[14]

-The LITP provides that the applicant shall give reasons if he or she refuses to cooperate with the official conducting the interview.
-The Ministry shall consider the reasons and shall inform the applicant orally for the record of its decision.
-[10]
+The LITP provides that the applicant shall give reasons if they refuse to cooperate with the official conducting the interview.
+The Ministry of Interior shall consider the reasons and shall inform the applicant orally for the record of its decision.[16]

 In addition, the interpreter must be reliable, impartial and must interpret truthfully and accurately.
-He or she is obliged to act pursuant to the regulations governing the protection of personal data, and especially may not disclose the data such as personal and other information collected during the procedure.
+They are obliged to act pursuant to the regulations governing the protection of personal data, and especially may not disclose the data such as personal and other information collected during the procedure.

 If for objective reasons it is not possible to provide an interpreter for a specific language, the Ministry of Interior shall request assistance from another Member State of the European Economic Area.